-(photo courtesy: Stuart McNeeley)
+(Photo courtesy: Stuart McNeeley)

 Written by Patrick Chavis

 I went to Super Antojitos in Tustin a little early to eat something before the show started.
 Super Antojitos is not a theater venue that happens to serve food or a restaurant that also puts on shows.
-It is a Mexican restaurant, and it continues to be a Mexican restaurant while the show is performed.
+It is a Mexican restaurant that continues to be a Mexican restaurant while the show is performed.
 The show is performed in the back of the restaurant, so be sure to find a seat there to get the best view of the show.
 Seating is first-come, first-serve.

 Unnamed Theatre presents a pretty bare-bones telling of The Great Theatre of the World.
 The story is told with competent actors, but the acting doesn’t feel connected to the narrative.
 The theatricality in the show is too subdued for the subject matter of God and humanity.

 The show is The Great Theatre of the World by Spanish writer Pedro Calderon de la Barca.
 This play was written in the 1600s and was heavily inspired by Catholic doctrine.
 In this play, God is a playwright.
 He writes a play, and he writes a play about the world.
-God (The Director, played by Dani Burley) gives different actors roles: the beggar, the peasant, the rich man, etc. As the play progresses, we get to hear the other characters’ perspectives throughout their short time on earth.
+God (The Director, played by Dani Burley) gives different actors roles: the beggar, the peasant, the rich man, etc. As the play progresses, we hear the other characters’ perspectives throughout their short time on earth.

 This is the first show from this theatre company, and in that context, it’s a brave first show to put on.
 It’s even braver to put it on in such a different environment.
 If interested, they have one more show on October 9th at 9 pm.